Land and premises

 The plans which must be prepared are:

-Local Development Frameworks are folders of local development documents jointly prepared by the county and city councils for minerals and waste matters.
-Derby City Council, borough and district councils and the Peak District National Park prepare Local Development Frameworks for other planning matters in their areas.
+- Local Development Frameworks which are folders of local development documents jointly prepared by the county and city councils for minerals and waste matters.
+Derby City Council, borough and district councils and the Peak District National Park Authority prepare Local Development Frameworks for other planning matters in their areas.

-Local communities and businesses would be given new powers to prepare their own Neighbourhood Development Plans.
+Local communities and businesses are given powers to prepare their own Neighbourhood Development Plans.